 covers voluntary advance care planning as part of your yearly “Wellness” visit.
 Medicare may also cover this service as part of your medical treatment.

 Consider carefully who you want to speak for you and what directions you want to give.
-You shouldn’t feel forced to go against your values and preferences, and you have the right to carry out your plans without discrimination based on your age or disability.
+You shouldn’t feel forced to go against your values or preferences, and you have the right to carry out your plans without discrimination based on your age or disability.
 You can update your advance directive at any time.
 You pay nothing if it’s provided as part of the yearly “Wellness” visit and the doctor or other qualified health care provider accepts assignment.

 For help with advance directives, visit the Eldercare Locator.